-The ongoing financial regulatory reform is having a significant impact on how financial institutions conduct business and how financial markets operate.
-However, while these reforms can present challenges due to their often complex nature, they can ultimately lead to risk reduction, more stability and even new cross-border business opportunities by introducing third country and passporting regimes.
+The ongoing financial regulatory reform is having a significant impact on how financial institutions conduct business, and how financial markets operate.
+Regulatory changes generally impact multiple parts of your business and potentially, in multiple jurisdictions.
+While these reforms can present challenges due to their (often complex) nature, they can ultimately lead to risk reduction, more stability and even new cross-border business opportunities by introducing third country and passporting regimes.

 Digital transformation is all about using the latest technology to improve your business model.
 Digital technology creates new business opportunities which in turn creates a whole new range of tax and legal challenges such as contracting, data protection, privacy questions, intellectual property, consumer protection and competition issues.

 Over the past few weeks, we have discussed the main changes to Belgian consumer law resulting from the implementation of the so-called Digital Sales Directive and Omnibus Directive.

 Sustainability is becoming an increasingly important factor in the decisions of investors, companies, consumers, shareholders and policy- and lawmakers.
 The broadly supported awareness for the Environmental Social and Governance (‘ESG’) objectives is reflected in many international voluntary standards as well as in an increasing number of European regulations to mobilise financing for sustainable growth.

 Over the past years, international attention for sustainability and responsible business has increased.
 As a result, environmental, social and governance (ESG) topics have gained a prominent position